-But if it’s not yearning then what is it?
-Well, one thing I’ve noticed about these moments of intense longing are that they often occur when I’m feeling low, confused, or lost and they tend to intertwine with pining for easier times – a little like nostalgia.
+But if it's not yearning then what is it?
+Well, one thing I've noticed about these moments of intense longing is that they often occur when I’m feeling low, confused, or lost and they tend to intertwine with pining for easier times – a little like nostalgia.

 A year prior to Maciejewski and Prigerson’s research a totally unrelated study took place looking at nostalgia in Southampton, England.
-The findings of this study, although not directly related to anything in the death, dying and bereavement realm, may prove enlightening for grievers who often find themselves dreaming of times when their loved one was still alive.
+The findings of this study, although not directly related to anything in the death, dying and bereavement realm may prove enlightening for grievers who often find themselves dreaming of times when their loved one was still alive.

 The team at Southampton found that nostalgia was a very common experience with 80% of their 172 participants stating they experience nostalgia at least once a week and 42% indicating they experience it at least three or four times a week.
 Most interesting to us though is the finding that one of the most common triggers of nostalgia is negative affect.
-Which suggests that we are apt to access memories of a happier times in an attempt to counteract negative feelings like fear and anxiety in the present.
+Which suggests that we are apt to access memories of happier times in an attempt to counteract negative feelings like fear and anxiety in the present.

 Also, their findings support the idea that nostalgia has the capacity to generate positive affect, bolster social bonds, and increase positive self-regard.
-So, when a social situation is one that is apt to trigger anxiety or fear, nostalgia about relationships from the past can help boost confidence in ones ability to interact, open up, and bond with others.
+So, when a social situation is one that is apt to trigger anxiety or fear, nostalgia about relationships from the past can help boost confidence in one's ability to interact, open up, and bond with others.

 This may explain the link between loneliness and nostalgia because when we feel lonely or lost due to life events and transition, nostalgia helps us feel more connected.
 One can counteract feelings of isolation by remembering important relationships from the past and bringing them into the present.
-So, in the absence of nurturing, comforting, or balancing relationships, one supplements with memories of such relationships from the past.
+So, in the absence of nurturing, comforting, or balancing relationships, one may supplement with memories of such relationships from the past.
 Reminding one that they are capable of loving and being loved and that such relationships might be found again.

 This information has pretty interesting implications for grievers who are apt to find themselves in all the above-mentioned scenarios – experiencing negative mood, life transition, and potential isolation.
 Provided that the griever had a good relationship with their deceased loved one, it seems logical that these are the memories they are most likely to long for in times of despair.

-So, here I am scratching my head wondering why I still need my mother after all this time, when in actuality time might be irrelevant.
-Theoretically, I’m primed to rely on memories involving her now as much as I will be 5 years from now.
-Now of course I remember my mother during happy times as well, but I am far more likely to call on memories of her during times of stress.
+So, here I am scratching my head wondering why I still need my mother after all this time when in actuality time might be irrelevant.
+Theoretically, I'm primed to rely on memories involving her now as much as I will be 5 years from now.
+Now, of course, I remember my mother during happy times as well, but I am far more likely to call on memories of her during times of stress.
 This tendency has only pushed me further towards believing I need her and I can only heal a sad time with her happy memory so many times before the correlation is solidified that “if only she were here, I would be okay”.

 I guess above all else this affirms the idea that it's not abnormal to rely on loved ones even years after their death.
 Doing so doesn't mean you are stuck or aren't coping, quite the opposite because memories of them have in effect become a mechanism for coping.
 One could conceptualize this as yet another way we 'Continue Bonds' with our loved ones, by using memories of them to help us deal with real needs in the present.